FlowerEatsFish/tvgh-library-collection-crawler/README.md

 ## Requirements

-- This construct uses [Axios.js](https://github.com/axios/axios), so you need to care the Cross-Origin Requests (CORS).
+- This construct uses XHR such as [Axios.js](https://github.com/axios/axios), so you need to care about the Cross-Origin Requests (CORS) if you use this construct in web browsers rather than Node.js.

 ## Installations